ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

                          ValuesIn(MyValues));
 ```

-In above cell, the first argument to `INSTANTIATE_TEST_SUITE_P` could be any suitable name.
+In the above cell, the first argument to `INSTANTIATE_TEST_SUITE_P` could be any suitable name.
 GoogleTest will add this as a PREFIX to the test name when you will run the test.
-The second argument is the name of the parameterised class that you have created which is also the first argument for `TEST_P` macro.
-Finally, the last argument is a `ValuesIn()` function which is defined in GoogleTest library.
+The second argument is the name of the parameterised class that you have created, which is also the first argument for `TEST_P` macro.
+Finally, the last argument is a `ValuesIn()` function which is defined in the GoogleTest library.
 It helps to inject the test values into the parameterised test one by one.

 Let us see how we use the above concepts for an actual test that we have been writing in our previous subsections.
 For more details, please see [3_Parameterised_not_using_fixture.cpp](../code/Chapter4/3_Parameterised_not_using_fixture.cpp).